 Published on November 1st, 2013 | by Ruben0

 The solera for La Ina, the flagship brand of Bodegas Pedro Domecq, was laid down in 1919.
-After the liquidation of Domecq, six of their bodega buildings (including the soleras and wines) were sold to Lustau in 2001.
-A couple of years later, they also bought the rights of some of their brands, La Ina being one of them.
+After the liquidation of Domecq, six of their bodega buildings were sold to Lustau in 2001.
+A couple of years later, in 2008, they also bought the rights to some of their brands, including La Ina.
+So the Fino La Ina now lives on under the umbrella of Lustau / Grupo Caballero.

 Fino La Ina bottled by Pedro Domecq in 1977